timkeefedev/timkeefedev.github.io/_posts/2017-3-23-Learning-JavaScript.md

 I have compiled and organized the notes that I jotted down on my journey to understanding JavaScript.

-I think this guide is alot different than most guides/books becuase it attempts to explain JavaScript within a generalized model of a compiler and runtime environment, stepping you through what happens to your code when you hit “GO”.
+I think this guide is a lot different than most guides/books because it attempts to explain JavaScript within a generalized model of a compiler and runtime environment, stepping you through what happens to your code when you hit “GO”.

 It describes:
 * _How code will be parsed by the compiler._